 The derivation of data dictionary is to study the existing data elements and to add new required data elements that are essential for the system.
-Data dictionary is shown in Appendix B.0
+Data dictionary is shown in Appendix B.

-Design of File Specification
+3.2.6 Design of File Specification

-File specification shows table name, attributes name as well as the primary key and foreign key.
-Elements that fall into each table can be arranged in various file organization structures, which give the number of performances levels.
+File specification shows that name, attributes name as well as the primary key and foreign key.
+Elements which fall into each table can be arranged in various file organization structures, which give the number of performances levels.
 File specification is shown in Appendix G.

-Design of User Screen Interface and Output Report
+3.2.7 Design of User Screen Interface and Output Report

-This user sceen interface is designed to provide the system user on the input and output interface to make all system users agree upon the same prototype screen control design.
+This user screen interface is designed to provide the system user on the input and output interface to make all system users agree upon the same prototype screen control design.
 The system builder needs to ensure system users of the in-dept understanding and acknowledgement of both input and out interface screen control.
 User screen interface interacts with the general customers who browse the website and make the online reservation.
-Real time room availability check enables the customer to check the room availability and then reservation is then made.s Likewise, the administrator screen interface is the web-based facility for the system administrator to perform the main task of reservation such as retrieving the room status and customer details, listing of check in and check out date and room status conversion.
+Real time room availability check enables the customer to check the room availability and then reservation is then made.
+Likewise, the administrator screen interface is the web-based facility for the system administrator to perform the main task of reservation such as retrieving the room status and customer details, listing of check in and check out data and room status conversion.
 Cancellation of reservation is also provided to enable the system administrator to manually unblock the certain room number.
-The screen interface layout and output report are shown in Appendices E and F.
+The screen interface layout and output report are shown in Appendices F and G.

-3.3 Hardware and Software Requirement
+3.3 Hardware and Software Requirements